electrode-io/electrode/docs/chapter1/intermediate/server-side-data-hydration.md

 DEFAULT_DISABLE_EXPIRY_MINS = 2;
 ```

 The response time is monitored per request.
-A response that takes over 5seconds is considered a long response.
+A response that takes over 5 seconds is considered a long response.
 The app then notes this and checks to see if we have hit the `DEFAULT_LONG_RESPONSE_AMOUNT`.
 If we have, then server side rendering is disabled for `DEFAULT_DISABLE_EXPIRY_MINS`  minutes.
-Once the expiry time is reached, we check to see if we are no longer getting long responses and then enable server side rendering again.
+Once the expiration time is reached, we check to see if we are no longer getting long responses and then enable server-side rendering again.

 #### server-load.js

-We are simply measuring the event loop delay here compare it against the threshold `DEFAULT_EVENTLOOP_DELAY_MS = 40`.
-If found to be higher we disable server side rendering.
-[Here](http://2014.jsconf.eu/speakers/philip-roberts-what-the-heck-is-the-event-loop-anyway.html) is a good talk on learning about event loops.
+We are simply measuring the event loop delay and comparing it against the threshold `DEFAULT_EVENTLOOP_DELAY_MS = 40`.
+If found to be higher, we disable server-side rendering.
+For more information, check out this article on [event loops](http://2014.jsconf.eu/speakers/philip-roberts-what-the-heck-is-the-event-loop-anyway.html).

-> NOTE: While generating an Electrode app using the Electrode generator via the `yo electrode` command, you will need to answer "Yes" to `Disable server side rendering based on high load?` in order to enable the above functionality.
+> NOTE: While generating an Electrode app using the Electrode generator using the `yo electrode` command, you will need to answer "Yes" to `Disable server side rendering based on high load?` in order to enable the above functionality.